Dr. Laura Warner

 Ph: (352) 273-0202

-Dr. Laura Warner is an assistant professor of Extension education in the Department of Agricultural Education and Communication at the University of Florida.
-She focuses on program evaluation, behavior change, and social marketing.
-Her appointment supports the Center for Landscape Conservation and Ecology within UF's Institute of Food and Agricultural Sciences by providing professional development, resources, and evaluation support to extension professionals who promote sustainable landscape management practices.
+Dr. Laura Warner is an assistant professor of Extension education in the Department of Agricultural Education and Communication at the University of Florida with a focus on program evaluation, behavior change, and social marketing.
+Her appointment supports the Center for Landscape Conservation and Ecology within UF's Institute of Food and Agricultural Sciences by providing professional development, resources, and evaluation support for Extension professionals who promote sustainable landscape management practices.

 Cultivating Community Change: Certificate Program in Social Marketing — Social marketing is a proven behavior-change strategy that applies traditional marketing principles to behavior change that benefits a community and its residents.
 Dr. Warner offers this online certificate program, designed to provide an overview of this strategy as applied to Extension and outreach programming.